 - Attach or insert white wires into the white terminal and black/white striped wires into the grey terminal.

 When a safety sensor fails, the remote won’t work and the lights on the motor unit will blink each time you press the remote control.
 Replace the sensors.
 A very easy exercise.
 Parts needed are safety sensors.
-Time required is less than 30 minutes.
-Tools needed: wire cutters, crimp wire nuts and work gloves.
+The time required is less than 30 minutes.
+Tools needed: wire cutters, crimp wire nuts, and work gloves.

 To replace your safety sensors follow the below simple steps;